 Sit in a firm chair with armrests.
-For comfort, add pillows or folded blankets to elevate seating surfaces.
+Avoid sitting on low sofas or chairs, especially if you have had posterior hip surgery.
+If necessary, add pillows or folded blankets to elevate seating surfaces.

 Have your walker within reach, but don't use the walker with both hands to get yourself up out of a seated position.
 Instead: